 Since that time, we’ve focused on diverting as much flexible plastic as possible away from landfill or incineration and into products, to give these flexibles a new life.
 Today, the plant is entirely focussed on recycling post-consumer polythene flexible films, particularly from household packaging, which is widely regarded as the most problematic plastic waste.

-In 2024, Cedo successfully acquired Vinatic, an innovative Vietnamese recycling operation.
+In 2024, Cedo successfully acquired Vinatic, an innovative Vietnamese recycling operation, and Plasta Group, a leading Lithuanian and Scandinavian producer and recycler of flexible plastic waste.

 Recycling of plastic waste, especially that generated by households, is not a simple operation.
 To be successful, it requires specialist knowledge and a process that has been perfected over many years.